DrewCoding/179-Final-Project/AggieProjectDocument.md

 - **Post-demo improvements:** Added shop system for purchasing skills with skill points, implemented complete level-up system with growth rates, created additional skills (Calculus, Egg Slam, iTea), and added Greaser Turkey boss as final challenge.

 **Overall Reception:**
-- Players were enthusiastic about the concept, with one commenting: "Lovely concept and implementation...
+- Players were liked the concept, with one commenting: "Lovely concept and implementation...
 I think you'll end up with a great game if you sell the story (fighting professors) and make a way to win the game."
 - Testers were "looking forward to seeing what gets added" to the game world and excited about the final product with story completion and boss encounters.

-**Bug Fixes:**
-- Resolved tree collision issues
-- Fixed player movement direction bugs
-- Corrected NPC interaction problems

-While some suggestions (real-time dodge/counter mechanics, companion system, additional random items) were not implemented due to time constraints and scope considerations, the core feedback about polish, world building, and gameplay clarity was addressed in the final version.
+While some suggestions (real-time dodge/counter mechanics, companion system, additional random items) were not implemented due to time constraints, the core feedback about polish, world building, and gameplay clarity was addressed in the final version.

 ## Other Contributions